 This research guide will help you achieve this competency.

-Although the Libraries and Learning Commons are currently closed*, WilmU Librarians are still available to help you with your research needs.
-Library instruction and research consultations are available by Zoom web conference and by phone.
+WilmU Librarians are available to help you with your research needs.
+Library instruction and research consultations are available by Zoom web conference, in person and by phone.
 You can Chat with one of the library staff or send an email for a quick question.
-If you have a more in depth research need, please complete the consultation request form linked below.
+If you have a more in-depth research need, please complete the consultation request form linked below.

 Evidence-Based Medicine includes five steps: